TatevKaren/TatevKaren-data-science-portfolio/README.md

 ## Case Study: Price Prediction with Recurrent Neural Networks

 **Why:**  To determine the future value of a stock or a financial instrument traded (publicly) on an exchange to gain significant profit or avoid losses given efficient-market hypothesis.
-Although exact price prediction is nearly impossible, but approximate price estimation is possible and can positively impact investor's buying strategy.<br>
+Although exact price prediction is nearly impossible, but approximate price estimation is possible and can positively impact investor's buying strategy.<br><br>
 **How:** Using the past 5y historical stock price data and Recurrent Neural Network(RNN) with 5 LSTM layers combined with Time Series Analysis to predict the upward and downward trends in the future stock prices.<br>